 My two roommates and I shared a bathroom and bedroom walls, which was fine by all of us.
 Probably I cleaned the most but I don’t recall doing so very often.
 None of us did much more than sleep and drink in that place.
 I was the only woman.

-One day a few months into my New Jersey residence an ex told me someone told him They Hate New York Women to which I replied “me too” knowing well the wit would bite harder than any bitterness I disclosed.
-I had no idea how to be a woman in the big city, no idea where to look for guidance in that department except in caricatures of gender drawn a little differently in every neighborhood.
-I still don’t.
+One day a few months into my New Jersey residence an ex told me someone told him They Hate New York Women to which I said “me too” knowing well the wit would bite harder than any bitterness.
+I had no idea how to be a woman in a city or a small town or when I was alone and I still don’t.

 I think of all flowerings of gender troubles 2017 marked on our psychic social ticker-tape.
 I think of a gentle world where rape is only the unalloyed expression of desire because